 Members who seek leadership positions can chair committees, serve on a League Board of Directors, or become an official representative for a League.
 Official and designated representatives testify about public policy issues, lobby regarding legislation, and raise public awareness by giving speeches or writing letters to newspapers/media or government officials.
 Members may also represent the League on committees, boards, and commissions.
-Official representation of the League is limited to the League's positions and the extent to which the representative is authorized to speak for the League.
+Official representative is authorized to speak for the League.
 League leaders also further our work through fundraising and heading up voters service activities.